SignBridge Duo — Case Study.fig

 02

-Safety redesign: removing seizure risks
+Safety redesign: remove seizure risks

 03